openshift/osde2e/docs/Writing-Tests.md

   mapped to a given feature/functionality for the product or OSD SREP operator.
 * Ensure both positive/negative cases are covered for your test case.
 * Ensure every test case has proper error messages logged with using [Gomega] matchers.
-This helps when it comes to troubleshooting/debugging failing tests.
+This helps when it comes to [troubleshooting/debugging failing tests][debugging tests].

 ## Examples